Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Results

 Finally, we return to the transferability of annealing schedules across 3-SAT problems.
-In Fig.\ref{fig:mingap}(c), the distribution of min-gaps (smallest energy gap between the first excited state and the ground state of instantaneous Hamiltonian along annealing paths) for 3-SAT instances using to produce Fig.\ref{fig:transfer1} and Fig.\ref{fig:transfer2} is presented.
+In Fig.\ref{fig:mingap}(c), the distribution of min-gaps (smallest energy gap between the first excited state and the ground state of instantaneous Hamiltonian along annealing paths) for 3-SAT instances using to produce Fig.\ref{fig:transfer}(a)-\ref{fig:transfer}(d) and Fig.\ref{fig:transfer}(e),\ref{fig:transfer}(f) is presented.
 As seen, all these instances have their min-gap around $s=0.6$ with rather restricted energy range.
-This high similarity of min-gap structure along different annealing paths is responsible for the high transferability of annealing schedules across instances even without sophisticated treatments as shown by the pink results in Fig.\ref{fig:transfer1} and Fig.\ref{fig:transfer2}.
+This high similarity of min-gap structure along different annealing paths is responsible for the high transferability of annealing schedules across instances even without sophisticated treatments as shown by the pink results in Fig.\ref{fig:transfer}(a)-\ref{fig:transfer}(d) and Fig.\ref{fig:transfer}(e),\ref{fig:transfer}(f).
+However, this does not imply these instances are nearly trivially identical.
+In Supplementary Information, we further analyze the optimal pulse profiles for some randomly chosen instances with $m/n=3$.
+It is clear that these pulse profiles look sufficiently distinct, which implies these instances also possess their own unique gap profiles along the annealing paths.
+This also explains why the transferability drops when $T=40$ is small except for the Qzero model which performs the standard transfer learning with additional learning steps to fine tune the designed path for each individual problem.

 The differences between ground energy and the expected energy of the time-evolved quantum state following SD or QZero annealing schedules are carefully investigated in Fig.\ref{fig:mingap}(a) and Fig.\ref{fig:mingap}(b), respectively.
 The energy difference \(\Delta E\) reflects how strongly the adiabaticity is violated along different paths.
 As shown, the pre-trained QZero is not only able to find optimal solutions but also to enforce adiabaticity better than SD.